MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 Azure offers several options to meet capacity requirements as your business grows.
 Capacity planning and scaling for your IoT solution varies depending on whether you build an [IoT Central](https://azure.microsoft.com/products/iot-central) or [IoT Hub](https://azure.microsoft.com/products/iot-hub)-based solution.

-- The IoT Central application platform as a service (aPaaS) automatically manages multiple instances of its underlying services to scale your IoT Central applications and make them highly available.
+- IoT Central is a managed application platform that you can use to quickly evaluate your IoT scenario and assess the opportunities for your business.
+It automatically manages multiple instances of its underlying services to scale your IoT Central applications and make them highly available.
 However, IoT Central stores only 30 days of data, and because most IoT solutions export data to other services, you should focus on making sure those other services can handle expected and unexpected capacity needs.

 - With an IoT Hub-based solution, it's your responsibility to scale up to handle growth in the number of messages being ingested and to scale out to handle regional demands.
 Understanding the number of messages that devices will send to IoT Hub and the sustained throughput is critical to selecting the correct IoT Hub tier to support the predicted demand.